The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Physically log in to the console of the VMware ESX host.

 High AvailabilityHigh Availability (HA) feature uses a different trigger than vCenter Server when ensuring that an ESX or ESXi is operational.
-The following is a brief explanation of the each criteria:
+The following is a brief explanation of each criteria:

 - The "Host connection and power state" alarm is triggered as a result of a "HostCommunication fault".
 A "HostCommunication fault" occurs if a vCenter Server is unable to communicate to an ESX or ESXi host using the vSphere API.